Treating Customers Fairly

 - Training non-sales staff to implement TCF in their day to day business activities to improve the culture within the businesses.

-Keeping Employees are kept up to date with relevant training in relation to competence,
+Ensuring Employees are kept up to date with relevant training in relation to competence,

 data protection and other matters directly affecting the quality of service offered to customers.